Thomas Hope (banker, born 1704)

 Thomas Hope (1704, Rotterdam – 26 December 1779, Amsterdam) was a successful and gifted Dutch banker in the 18th century.
 He is considered as the main author of a proposal to the States-General and the Admiralty to improve Holland's diminishing trade position through abolition of the export tax and lowering import tax.
 In 1752 he was the main investor in the VOC.
 As a Quaker - rejecting war and violence - and dissenter he was not allowed to official governmental jobs, but in 1756 at the beginning of the Seven Years' War he joined the Presbyterians and was appointed as manager by Anne of Hanover.
 In 1762 he founded Hope & Co.
 In 1766 he was representing the stadtholder in all the chambers of the VOC.
 Adam Smith dedicated the fourth edition of his Inquiry into the Nature and Causes of the Wealth of Nations (1776) to Thomas Hope.

 Family

 The Hope family originally came from Scotland and was related to Thomas Hope from Craighall Castle.
 Around 1660 members settled in Rotterdam.
 Archibald Hope, the father of Thomas, had eight sons.
-Archibald – along with sons John and Henry – played a principal part in stock trade in during (South Sea Bubble).
-Archibald jr and his brother Thomas moved to Amsterdam.
+Archibald – along with sons John and Henry – played a principal part in stock trade in South Sea Bubble.
+Archibald Jr. and his brother Thomas moved to Amsterdam.
 His second eldest son Henry (later father of Henry Hope) went to seek riches in the United States around 1730.
 Younger sons Isaac and Zacharias remained in Rotterdam, where, as ship-owners, they organized the 1735 transatlantic crossing by the Swiss Mennonite emigrants to Pennsylvania.